What are quality gates and why should you have them?

 • Checklist-based quality gates are an effective way to lower the risk of projects not delivering their intended goal or going over budget.

 • QG-based project management processes are also fairly easy to manage because the PMO doesn’t have to chase their project managers for updates on the project status.
-Instead, the PMs just have to submit their QG documentation at predefined times and wait for the approval.
+Instead, the PMs just have to submit their QG documentation at predefined intervals and wait for the approval.

 What keeps you from using quality gates?